anott03/nvim-lspinstall/README.md

 #### Python (pyls)
 - The only prerequisite is that you have python installed.
 - `:call LspInstall('pyls')`
+#### Svelte
+- A prerequisite is that you have [nodejs](https://nodejs.org) and npm installed.
+- Depending on how you have node/npm set it up, you may need sudo permissions to complete the installation.
+- `:call LspInstall('svelte')`
 #### VueJS
 - A prerequisite is that you have [nodejs](https://nodejs.org) and npm installed.
 - Depending on how you have node/npm set it up, you may need sudo permissions to complete the installation.